-Take 1 tablet daily at about the same time every day.
-You must take ROSALEE every day regardless of how often you have sex.
-This will also help you remember when to take it.
+Take one tablet daily at about the same time every day.
+You must take this medicine every day even if you do not have sex very often.
+It will also help you remember when to take it.

-Swallow the tablet whole with a glass of water.
+Swallow the tablets whole with water.

 It does not matter if you take this medicine before or after food.